Your car insurance – we try to make buying a policy as clear and straightforward as possible for you.

 To help you make sense of the jargon that's often used to describe car insurance, here is our guide to motor insurance terminology.

-The ABI is the industry association for British insurance companies.
-Many insurance companies are members, but membership is not compulsory and the ABI is not a regulatory body.
+Many insurance companies are members of the ABI, but membership is not compulsory and the ABI is not a regulatory body.

 A garage recommended by your insurance company for car repairs covered by your insurance policy.

 The highest level of car insurance cover, which usually covers you for:

 Please note that policy features will vary between insurers, so always check them before you buy.

 Many insurers don't offer this as a standard policy feature, so make sure you're covered before getting behind the wheel of someone else's car.
 It's also worth noting that when it is included, you usually only get third party only cover.

 An accident or loss where you are considered to be to blame, or where you or your insurance company cannot recover costs from somebody else.

 Remember, if your car is hit while parked, by someone who cannot be traced, this counts as a fault claim.

 With a non-fault claim your insurer is able to recover the cost of the claim from someone else.